zhonghaozhan/zhonghaozhan.github.io/aboutme.md

 permalink: /aboutme/
 ---

 Hello!
 I'm Vincent, currently a PhD Candidate in [Dyson School of Design Engineering](http://www.imperial.ac.uk/design-engineering/) at [Imperial College London](https://en.wikipedia.org/wiki/Imperial_College_London).
-I'm supervised by [Professor Hamed Haddadi](https://haddadi.github.io/), who is the Deputy Director of Research in Dyson Design School.
+I'm supervised by [Dr. Hamed Haddadi](https://haddadi.github.io/), who is the Deputy Director of Research in Dyson Design School.

-My research focus on graranteeing data privacy in IoT especially in edge computing, helping users train their machine learning models without leakage of their private information.
-My previous research focus on human behaviour on wearable/mobile devices and social network sites.
-I have many experience at User Study, Usability Evaluation and Test, Experiment Design, UX/UI design, Prototype Develop and Evaluation, Application Development, as well as Statistics.
+My research focuses on guaranteeing data privacy in IoT, especially in edge computing, helping users train their machine learning models without leakage of their private information.
+My previous research focuses on human behavior on wearable/mobile devices and social network sites.
+I have many experiences at User Study, Usability Evaluation and Test, Experiment Design, UX/UI design, Prototype Develop and Evaluation, Application Development, as well as Statistics.

-If your have any thing to want to know from me or share with me, please [email me](mailto:f.mo18@imperial.ac.uk).
-That could be my great honor!
+If you have anything to want to know from me or share with me, please [email me](mailto:f.mo18@imperial.ac.uk).
+Very happy to hear from you!

 ### Previous Study Experiences